CoverUp: Effective High Coverage Test Generation for Python: Evaluation

 \subsubsection{\textbf{Execution Environment}}

-We execute both the \codamosa{} tests and \coverup{} using the \texttt{codamosa-docker} Docker image available at \url{https://github.com/microsoft/codamosa}, modified only to install SlipCover and to disable its default \texttt{entrypoint} script, allowing easy execution of other scripts.
+We evaluate both \codamosa{} and \coverup{} using the \texttt{codamosa-docker} Docker image available at \url{https://github.com/microsoft/codamosa}, modified only to install SlipCover and to disable its default \texttt{entrypoint} script, allowing easy execution of other scripts.
 The image is based on Debian 11 and includes Python 3.10.2, with which we run all benchmarks.
+As the host system for Docker, we utilize a Linux kernel 5.6 system with 10 Intel i9 cores at 3.7GHz and 64GB RAM.

-Prior to each measurement, our scripts install the benchmark-specific \texttt{package.txt} requirements file distributed with \codamosa{} using \texttt{pip}.
-Unfortunately, \texttt{pip} fails to install various of these requirements.
-Since these failures were originally ignored for \codamosa{}, we ignore them as well, in an effort to replicate the original conditions as closely as possible.
+Before each measurement, our scripts install the benchmark-specific \texttt{package.txt} requirements file distributed with \codamosa{} using \texttt{pip}.
+Unfortunately, \texttt{pip} fails to install some of these requirements.
+Since these failures were originally ignored for \codamosa{}, we also ignore them to replicate the original conditions as closely as possible.